Small Town America

 My older brother has passed away but we three other kids are very close.
 We talk all the time or text.
 We see each other as often as we can since we don’t live in the same town.
 My brother lives in Sparks, NV now and we see him most.
 Whereas, my sister is in Ketchikan Alaska.
 We were a family separated by miles but always a phone call away.

 Furthermore, I couldn’t have had a better childhood or parents.
-My wish for my children and their children is to have the stable environment we had growing up.
+My wish is for my children and their children to have the stable environment we had growing up.
 Always, remember that your family is yours.

 Remember respect is earned not given.